top of page

 SSP 678 History and Practices of Sufism

-SSP 679 Embodied Spirituality in the “Religions of the Book”
+SSP 679 Embodied Spirituality in Abrahamic Traditions

 SSP 680 Advanced Readings in Somatic and Energetic Psychology